If you are encountering issues with a REALTOR® of Conejo Simi Moorpark Association of REALTORS® (CSMAR), you have FREE options available to you.

 - National Association of REALTORS® Code of Ethics

 - California Code of Ethics and Arbitration Manual

 If you desire assistance with completion of the Complaint Form (Form D-1),

 A list of Ethics Advocates (EA) is provided for your convenience (following Form D-23A).
 The EA will help you complete the disciplinary complaint and other required forms.
 In addition, at your option, the EA can represent you at any hearings that may be held in connection with this case and assist you through the hearing procedures.
 There is no cost for the use of an EA.
 If you wish the assistance of an EA, please complete and return:

 Please Note: In order to use the services of an EA, you must agree to hold the Association harmless and waive any claim for liability against the Association (CSMAR) or the EA for the conduct of the EA in assisting you.

 If you do not wish the assistance of an EA, there is no need to return Forms D-23, D-23A and D-23B.

 Please be advised that in order for a complaint to be considered filed timely with the Association, the complaint must be filed within one hundred and eighty (180) calendar days after the facts constituting the alleged wrongful conduct occurred.
 You must file within the time limit, even if you are assisted by an EA.
 Also, you may want to become familiar with the California Code of Ethics and Arbitration Manual as this is the set of rules that are used to process complaints filed with the Association.
 Finally, since the Association is not a governmental entity, it does not have authority to take action regarding the licensing status of its members.

-If you have any questions regarding the filing of your complaint or the information enclosed, please feel free to call Carla at 805-495-4681.
+If you have any questions regarding the filing of your complaint or the information enclosed, please feel free to call Linda M. Conaway at (800) 446-3646.